SoFi Technologies Inc. (SOFI) Shares Down Despite Recent Market Volatility

 BofA Securities, on the other hand, stated in their research note that they expect to see SOFI reach a price target of $9, previously predicting the price at $8.
 The rating they have provided for SOFI stocks is “Buy” according to the report published on September 14th, 2022.

-During the last 5 trading sessions, SOFI rose by +1.31%, which changed the moving average for the period of 200-days by +10.27% in comparison to the 20-day moving average, which settled at $6.72.
-In addition, SoFi Technologies Inc. saw 51.41% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SOFI fell by -2.79%, which changed the moving average for the period of 200-days by +3.44% in comparison to the 20-day moving average, which settled at $6.77.
+In addition, SoFi Technologies Inc. saw 43.60% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading